 The Royal Albert Hall easily assumed liturgical style for Parry’s anthem Hear my words, ye people, which includes the familiar and robust hymn tune, ‘O praise ye the Lord, praise him upon earth’.
 This Proms performance added (from an uncredited hand) brass and timpani to Parry’s original organ-only part (played by Adrian Partington), and is the establishment Parry voice still to be heard in cathedrals.
 There were incisively sung, choral-tradition solos from Francesca Chiejina and Ashley Riches, and the BBC National Chorus of Wales wrapped itself in timeless Anglican style.
 The Chorus was even more impressive in Gustav Holst’s Ode to Death (1919), a setting of part of Walt Whitman’s poem When Lilacs Last in the Dooryard Bloom’d.
 It lasts only twelve minutes, but Brabbins didn’t miss a trick in coaxing out Holst’s penchant for mystical ecstasy and the many opportunities for word-painting in Whitman’s florid text.

 As in the Parry ‘1912’, Brabbins never overstated any particular element in Vaughan Williams’s A Pastoral Symphony (1922), and in the process revealed it as a much tougher work than the elegiac title suggests.
 Like The Lark Ascending, it juxtaposes an elemental constant with ephemeral loss, wartime tragedy sharpened rather than comforted by music of seraphic tranquillity.
-The second movement’s natural-trumpet solo, inspired by a bugler the composer heard practicing when he served as an ambulance driver in France during the First War, was played by Neil Brough as a distant but matter-of-fact statement of otherworldly possibilities, and Chiejina was similarly present but detached in the vocalise that opens and closes the finale.
+The second movement’s natural-trumpet solo, inspired by a bugler the composer heard practicing when he served as an ambulance driver in France during the First War, was played by Neil Brough as a distant but matter-of-fact statement of otherworldly possibilities, and Chiejina was similarly present but detached in the vocalise that opens and closes the Finale.
 The performance’s pace and perfectly handled fluctuations of focus sounded unforced and confident, and the many instrumental solos unfolded like impressionist gestures.
-For some reason the two off-stage soloists didn’t get a curtain call; perhaps that would have broken the illusion.
+For some reason the two off-stage contributors didn’t get a curtain call; perhaps that would have broken the illusion.
 Thankfully Brabbins didn’t leave any room between movements for intrusive clapping, and, despite an implacable cougher, the audience was remarkably attentive for the whole concert.

 - Broadcast live on BBC Radio 3 (available on BBC iPlayer for thirty days afterwards)